-Connecting Grassroots and Government cover
+Connecting Grassroots to Government Report

 Leaders in disaster response are facing the need to adapt to a new reality.
 Collective action from the grassroots has changed crisis response operations in ways that few would have predicted even five years ago.
 The era when citizens listened passively to official announcements made by radio and television has ended.
 Today, they can exchange information over mobile phones and social media and then mobilize thousands of people to collect, analyze, and act on that information.
 Sometimes, community-sourced intelligence may be fresher and more accurate than the information given to the responders who arrive to provide aid.